named-data-ndnSIM/ndnSIM/docs/source/helpers.rst

 Manually routes
 +++++++++++++++

-Routes can be configured manually using :ndnsim:`NdnStackHelper::AddRoute` static methods of :ndnsim:`NdnStackHelper`.
+Routes can be configured manually using :ndnsim:`StackHelper::AddRoute` static methods of :ndnsim:`StackHelper`.

 These routes **should** be created **after** installing NDN stack on a node: